In this article

 Tags

+Track tags are native to DISCO and are used for internal search and for DISCO Catalogs.
+They help describe a track in ways that go beyond standard metadata, such as mood, energy, instrumentation, or sync use case.
 Track tags do not travel between DISCOs as standalone tags, but they can be written into the Comments field of downloaded tracks if enabled in Business Settings.

 Notes

-Notes help add context around a track and can also help return results in search.
+There are two types of notes in DISCO - internal notes, which are visible only to your team, and client notes, which are visible on shared playlists.
+Notes add context around a track and can also help return results in search.

-Start with the most important metadata fields
+Start with the fields that matter most

-If you are starting from scratch, some fields matter more than others.
+If you are starting from scratch, some fields do more heavy lifting than others.
+A strong minimum standard is:

 - Title